computerguided/state-diagram/doc/diagram.md

 # Diagram

-_The `Diagram` class is responsible for holding the data of a diagram._
+_The `Diagram` class is responsible for holding the data of a diagram.
+It is generic as it doesn't assume the PlantUML type of the diagram._

 ## Dependencies